fffeiip/fffeiip/README.md

 - :blush: I'm currently working as a software developer at [Viana & Moura](https://www.vianaemoura.com.br).
 - 🌱 Interested in learning mobile and web development in general, currently studying about [React Native](https://reactnative.dev).
 - :book: I like to read about machine learning and try to apply its concepts into real world problems.
+- 🎸I also enjoy to make some noise with my guitar 🎵 🎵

 📫 Reach me at: